linux-test-project/ltp/doc/developers/documentation.rst

 Building documentation
 ~~~~~~~~~~~~~~~~~~~~~~

-First of all, to build the documentation we must be sure that all dependences
+First of all, to build the documentation we must be sure that all dependencies
 have been installed (please check ``doc/requirements.txt`` file).
 Sometimes the
 Linux distros are providing them, but the best way is to use ``virtualenv``
 command as following: